Clement-Lelievre/puzzle_rush_bot_OOP/README.md

 ## Description

 A bot coded in Python that plays puzzle rush on chess.com.
+Puzzle rush is a popular game where the player has to solve as many chess puzzles in exactly 5 minutes as possible.
+Currently the best humans on the planet perform at about 50 to 55 puzzles.

 It performs the following actions:
 - opens a browser (Firefox)